McLizzerson/bed-final-project/README.md

 For this project I used:

-Express.js to model the RESTful API including
+Express.js to model the RESTful API including:
 - route handling for all the CRUD operations
 - authentication with JSON Web Token
 - error handling mostly within the app, and unhandled errors via Sentry